arcaneAB/hindi-chatbot/README.md

-# hindi-chatbot
+# Customer Support Chatbot in Hindi Language

-Customer support chatbot in hindi language
+To use the bot, please open bot.ipynb and run all cells.